 It is said that in every survivor’s family, one child is unconsciously chosen to be a “memorial candle,” to carry on the mourning and to dedicate his or her life to the memory of the Shoah.
 That child takes part in the parents’ emotional world, assumes the burden, and becomes the link between past and future.
 I realize now that my mother chose me to be that candle.

 It was while I was studying with Professor Elie Wiesel at the City University of New York that I began to think my mother’s life story might be worthy of being recorded.
 When I told him about my mother’s life he said, “Your mother must write her story.
 Future generations must know.
 You must help her to do it.”

 Once Poland was the home to the largest Jewish community in Europe.
-The Jewish culture in Poland flourished for one thousand years.
+The Jewish culture in Poland flourished since the 14th century.
 Before WWII, over 3.3 million Jews lived there, making it the second largest Jewish community in the world.
 WWII destroyed this community completely, devastating their distinctive culture and society.
 The extent of the loss was so great, so destructive; we know it as the Holocaust, the Shoah.